pdx97/pdx97/README.md

 ## Hi there 👋

-<h2>(Namaste)🙏🏻, I'm Prakhar Dixit! </h2>
+<h2>(Namaste)🙏🏻, I am Prakhar Dixit! </h2>

 <img align='right' src="https://media.giphy.com/media/u2pmTWUi0MXjyrMaVj/giphy.gif" width="200">

 * <p><em>Former Software Engineer at <a href="https://www.titan.co.in/">Titan Company Limited</a></em></p>

-* 💻 I’m a techie who loves to explore different technologies and tech stacks.
+* 💻 I am a techie who loves to explore different technologies and tech stacks.
 My major fields of interests Include Machine Learning , Deep learning , Computer Vision😀.

 * 📚 I am really intrigued how technologies and its solutions are helping the world and the society, I would really like to contribute my part to it.